Change Through Exchange

 A Lasting Gift

 In 1952, McGill received a $100,000 gift from Dr. Henry A. Beatty in memory of his brother, Sir Edward Beatty.
-A world reknowned nation-builder, Sir Beatty was the first Canadian born president of the Canadian Pacific Railway, a position he held for twenty-four years while also serving as Chancellor and Chair of McGill’s Board of Governors from 1920 to 1943.
+A world reknowned nation-builder, Sir Edward Beatty was the first Canadian born president of the Canadian Pacific Railway, a position he held for twenty-four years while also serving as Chancellor and Chair of McGill’s Board of Governors from 1920 to 1943.
 The gift endowed the Beatty Lecture, which aims to bring the world’s most respected and influential scholars, scientists, or leaders to McGill.
-The first Beatty Lecture was held in 1954.